 Further, the applicant laboratory cannot choose only one (17PIV/01 or 17PIV/02) test method.
 Both test methods must be elected to qualify for 17 PIV testing.

-C.3.2 Additional activities prior to an on-site assessment
+C.3.2 Additional management system evaluation activities (prior to assessment)

 There are no requirements additional to those provided in clause 3.2 of this handbook.